 Luckily, these days, kids don’t have to look far to see examples of disability in the media.
 There are actors in shows who use wheelchairs, there are puppets on Sesame St who have autism, and kids TV presenters with facial differences and limb differences.

-So the first thing to remember when explaining disability to children is that kids are going to see disabilities, and it’s completely normal, and just like meeting someone with any sort of difference – it’s perfectly fine to notice someone is different, but we treat everyone with the same respect.
-If we model this behaviour as parents then it’s second nature to children.
+So the first thing to remember when explaining disability to children is that kids are going to see disabilities.
+This is completely normal, and doesn’t require a big emotional reaction.
+Meeting someone with a disability is the same as meeting someone with any sort of difference – it’s perfectly fine to notice someone is different, but we treat everyone with the same respect.
+If we model this behaviour as parents then it’s going to become second nature to children.

 Don’t Pity Disability, Address the Inequality